Mod GRF 1-29 & GHRP-6 Blend (10mg)

 Mod GRF 1-29 & GHRP-6 Peptide and Muscle Mass

 GHRP-6 and Mod GRF 1-29 have been suggested by researchers to exert anabolic properties by increasing growth hormone levels.
-For example, clinical studies with GRF 1-29 suggest that it may increase nocturnal growth hormone levels, serum levels of IGF-I and IGFBP-3, and GHBP concentrations.(2) As a result, male test subjects who were presented the peptide for four months reportedly experienced a significant increase in lean body mass by 1.26 kg.
-Yet, the study suggests that GHRH analog presentation may induce anabolic effects.
+For example, clinical studies with GRF 1-29 suggest that it may increase nocturnal growth hormone levels, serum levels of IGF-I and IGFBP-3, and GHBP concentrations.(5) As a result, male test subjects who were presented the peptide for four months reportedly experienced a significant increase in lean body mass by 1.26 kg.
 The peptide also appeared to induce a possible increase in skin thickness in male subjects and possible improved insulin sensitivity.

-GHRP-6 also may have anabolic potential, according to studies which are likely mediated via its growth hormone and IGF-1 stimulating action.
-One experiment with cultured myoblast cells reported that the peptide appeared to increase the expression of myogenic marker proteins, insulin-like growth factor-1, collagen type I, and metabolic activity in the myoblasts.(4) Thus, the scientists concluded that the peptide GHRP-6 might improve muscle condition by stimulating collagen type I synthesis and key proteins.
+GHRP-6 also may have anabolic potential, according to certain study findings.
+This potential is likely mediated via its alleged growth hormone and IGF-1 stimulating action.
+One experiment with cultured myoblast cells reported that the peptide appeared to increase the expression of myogenic marker proteins, insulin-like growth factor-1, collagen type I, and metabolic activity in the myoblasts.(8) Thus, the scientists concluded that the peptide GHRP-6 might improve muscle condition by stimulating collagen type I synthesis and key proteins.

 Mod GRF 1-29 & GHRP-6 Peptide and Growth Hormone Deficiency

-GRF 1-29 and GHRP-6 have been investigated for their potential to stimulate growth in GH deficient subjects, and clinical trials suggest potential.
-One clinical study investigated the potential of GRF 1-29 for subjects with growth hormone deficiency.(5) In total, 110 subjects were given the peptide once daily for up to 1 year, and the main outcomes measured were linear growth enhancement and bone age progression.
+GRF 1-29 and GHRP-6 have been investigated for their potential to stimulate growth in models of growth hormone deficiencies.
+One clinical study investigated the potential of GRF 1-29 for growth hormone deficiency.(9) In total, 110 subjects were presented with the peptide once daily for up to one year, and the main outcomes measured were linear growth enhancement and bone age progression.
 The peptide appeared to exhibit a significant increase in height velocity, with 74% of the subjects having a reportedly enhanced response after six months.
 The bone age to height age ratio was reported to remain stable.
-The researchers concluded, “No change in fasting glucose concentration or excessive generation of insulin-like growth factor I occurred, and overall GHRH was well tolerated.
+The researchers concluded, “No change in fasting glucose concentration or excessive generation of insulin-like growth factor I occurred, and overall GHRH was well tolerated.”

 Mod GRF 1-29 & GHRP-6 Peptide and Wasting, Cachexia

-Mod GRF 1-29 and GHRP-6 may have the potential to increase growth hormone and IGF-1 levels, which may have anti-catabolic actions on muscle tissue.
-For example, GRF 1-29 was suggested to significantly increase growth hormone peak levels in subjects, even though the potential was slightly attenuated in those with growth hormone deficiency.(7) Despite no direct research on Mod GRF 1-29 (without DAC), studies on Mod GRF 1-29 with DAC report apparently increased HGH and IGF-1 levels in the test subjects.(8)
+Mod GRF 1-29 and GHRP-6 reportedly exhibits some potential to increase growth hormone and IGF-1 levels, which may have anti-catabolic actions on muscle tissue.
+For example, GRF 1-29 was suggested to significantly increase growth hormone peak levels in research models, even though the potential appeared slightly attenuated in those with growth hormone deficiency.(11) Despite no direct research on Mod GRF 1-29 (without DAC), studies on Mod GRF 1-29 with DAC report apparently increased HGH and IGF-1 levels in the test subjects.(12)

-GHRP-6 may also cause a dramatic increase in growth hormone levels in subjects, according to researchers in clinical trials.
-For example, Cordido et al. suggested that GHRP-6 might increase GH secretion in 19 obese subjects.(9) The scientists noted that GHRP-6 appeared more impactful than GHRH alone, stating, “GH responses to GHRP-6 were almost twice those to GHRH in obese patients.”
+GHRP-6 may also cause a dramatic increase in growth hormone levels, according to researchers in clinical trials.
+For example, Cordido et al. suggested that GHRP-6 might increase GH secretion in 19 obese subjects.(13) The scientists noted that GHRP-6 appeared more impactful than GHRH alone, stating, “GH responses to GHRP-6 were almost twice those to GHRH in obese patients.”
 GHRP-6 was developed with the intention of having potential as a ghrelin mimetic.
-Studies suggest that mimetics have shown promise in reversing protein breakdown and weight loss in catabolic states.(10) Ghrelin has various potential actions on regulating appetite, body composition, growth hormone secretion, and energy expenditure.
+Studies suggest that mimetics have shown promise in reversing protein breakdown and weight loss in catabolic states.(14) Ghrelin has various potential actions on regulating appetite, body composition, growth hormone secretion, and energy expenditure.
 It may also have anti-inflammatory, anti-apoptotic, and anxiolytic potential as well.

 Mod GRF 1-29 & GHRP-6 peptide is available for research and laboratory purposes only.
 Please review and adhere to our Terms and Conditions before ordering.